kannisto/Cocop.AmqpMathToolConnector/README.md

 The following code creates an object that will deliver notifications from the specified topic to the callback function "myAmqpCallback".

-You can listen to as many topics as needed.
-However, you must specify all topics as a constructor parameters to AmqpConnector.
+* You can listen to as many topics as needed
+    * you must specify all topics as a constructor parameters to AmqpConnector
+* Replace the parameters ('myhost.com', etc.) with the ones relevant to you

 ```
 % Specifying topics to listen to